 Alternatives today for securing capital and shoring up cash flow include lines of credit and invoice factoring.
 Additionally, if you are suffering from a poor credit rating and instability, there are many alternative lenders offering loans that are suitable for your businesses’ needs.
 Types of small business loans you could consider include microloans, which are offered through the Small Business Administration (SBA) for sums usually not exceeding $50,000.

-This is not to say that all merchant cash advances are bad, as there are legitimate sources out there, but you shouldn’t let any lenders pressure you with tactics of relentlessness and vague promises.
-As with any type of lending, it is crucial that you give due diligence to any contract or agreement you are considering.
+This is not to say that all merchant cash advances are bad, as there are legitimate sources out there, but you shouldn’t let any financing companies pressure you with tactics of relentlessness and vague promises.
+As with any type of financing, it is crucial that you give due diligence to any contract or agreement you are considering.

 Today’s market offers multiple opportunities for borrowing, and your business can benefit from choosing the right one.
 That might be a merchant cash advance, and it might not.
 Understand your business’s needs, learn your options, and do your research.
-Make sure you’re not signing a contract that will just keep you in never ending debt.
-When you get the loan that fits, your business can not just survive; it can thrive.
+When you get financing that works whether via an MCA or otherwise, your business can not just survive; it can thrive.